petems/petersouter.xyz/content/post/s3-download-progress-bar-in-golang.md

   }
 ```

-Honestly, I didn't really get how it was working... but the name of the Github user rang a bell... and I realised he was actually one of my colleagues at HashiCorp on the Packer team, Matt Whooker!
+Honestly, I didn't really get how it was working... but the name of the Github user rang a bell... and I realised he was actually one of my colleagues at HashiCorp on the Packer team, Matt Hooker!

 So I cheated a little and asked him to explain how it worked.
 His explanation helped a lot: